 BUTTERFLYINTHESPRING (BITS): What encouragement can you give someone who is struggling with peer pressure?
 Have you encountered such struggles?

 JESSE PERKINS (JP): Oh yes.
 My brother and I actually grew up in California.
 A lot of the weekends during High School, some of our friends were drinking, smoking, doing drugs… that was like a “normal thing to do.”
-My brother and I were sometimes pressured by people into stuff like that but we both knew that if we wanted to do the right thing and be pleasing to the Lord—we wanted to delight in safe pasture—we would actually never go to these parties.
+My brother and I were sometimes pressured by people into stuff like that but we both knew that if we wanted to do the right thing and be pleasing to the Lord— to delight in safe pasture—we would actually never go to these parties.
 We would hang out with our friends but not in things that would get us in trouble doing the wrong things.
 We’re not here to please other people.
 We’re here, first of all, to please God and then we focus on what we’re passionate about.
 In our case it was sports, our studies.
 It’s easier to combat peer pressure if you’re committed to important things; find something that you really love to do.
 And don’t hang out or be influenced by the wrong crowd.

 CHRISTIAN PERKINS (CP): A lot of people tend to be insecure giving in to peer pressure from people who tell them to do this and that but I think you can combat that if your security is in the Lord.
 My brother and I were raised in a Christian family.
 Our parents taught us since we were young to follow the Lord and His commandments.
 They taught us to read the bible which is the most important thing.
 That can give you strength and wisdom to fight against any temptations you may have.
 For us, it’s just putting God first in everything you do; and think about, “Is this going to be glorifying to God or is this going to cause me to stumble?”
 We used to have bracelets that said, “What would Jesus do?”
 That kind of mindset helps a lot in trying to be more like Jesus.